benbrastmckie/ParadoxInfinity/README.md

 ## Course Overview

-This course covers important paradoxes in philosophy, with a focus on infinity and the theories these paradoxes have inspired.
-The course progresses through paradoxes of the infinite, self-reference, time travel, and decision theory.
+This course covers the paradoxes of the infinite, self-reference, time travel, and decision theory.

 ## Course Materials